 2005, Bank of America pledged US$ 100,000 to support CI’s ongoing efforts to address environmental issues relating to energy and mining companies’ work in sensitive ecosystems.

-In the early 1990s, Bank of America supported debt-for-nature swaps in Mexico and Brazil, allowing select government debt to be forgiven in exchange for support for conservation.
+early 1990s, Bank of America supported debt-for-nature swaps in Mexico and Brazil, allowing select government debt to be forgiven in exchange for support for conservation.
 In Mexico, Bank of America's donated US$ 250,000 worth of debt, generating the equivalent in conservation funds.
 In Brazil, the debt donated by Bank of America resulted in US$ 2.2 million in conservation funds.

 For more information on Bank of America, please visit

 EditAnchor tag for sticky nav:[Optional]

 EditImage RenditionID Webkit:22[Optional]

 EditImage Alt Text:Night falls over Rio de Janeiro. © Nikada

 EditImage Alt Text:Scientists set a camera trap. © Benjamin Drummond

 EditImage Alt Text:Coral reef in Viti Levu, Fiji, Oceania. © William Crosse